vdurante/asp.net_n-layered_web_applications/part1/design_patterns/what_is_a_design_pattern.md

 * **Template Method.**
 * **Visitor.**

-Although it is extremely advised to learn, understand and apply these patterns, not all of them are entirely necessary to work on a N-Layer Architecture.
+Although it is extremely advised to learn, understand and apply those patterns, not all of them are entirely necessary to work on a N-Layer Architecture.
+Besides, some modern patterns are not described by the Gang of Four's book.

 ## The Design Patterns That Matter.